Sunday, 13 May 2012

 c Mealle na Gulaibhan 882m 5hrs 14mins

 We prevaricated over breakfast before deciding to return to the Torridons.
-Keith, John and I set out to climb the two magnificent Corbetts that sit below Beinn Eighe whilst Gregor and Mark agreed to climb Slioch.
-Outside the hostel, the seascapes were wonderful in the morning light and the crenulated skyline was Skye in all its glory.
-Driving along Loch Maree, Slioch tempted me like a primaeval fortress but I had other promises to keep.
+Keith, John and I set out to climb the two magnificent Corbetts that sit below Beinn Eighe, whilst Gregor and Mark decided to climb Slioch.
+Outside the hostel, the seascapes were wonderful in the morning light, and the crenulated skyline was Skye in all its glory.
+Driving along Loch Maree, Slioch tempted me like a primaeval fortress, but I had other promises to keep.

 The walk up to the Corbetts began at the Nature Reserve visitor centre along gentle footpaths designed for children.
 I had camped at the old National Nature Reserve campsite as a thirteen-year-old on my first visit to Scotland.
-I had vowed then to climb Meall a' Ghiubhas, the mountain that lurked above the campsite.
-I had failed to persuade my parents to let me go, although, with only plimsolls and a flimsy plastic Mac, they were probably wise, so I had to stay at the midge-infested campsite instead.
-It has taken me fifty years to return but my obduracy paid off today and the promise was certainly worth redeeming.
+I had failed to persuade my parents to let me climb Meall a' Ghiubhas, which lurked above the campsite with two climbers who were camped next to us.
+I only had plimsolls and a flimsy plastic Mac, so my parents were probably wise.
+I had to stay at the midge-infested campsite instead and vowed to climb Meall a' Ghiubhas on a future visit.
+It has taken me fifty years to return, but my obduracy paid off today, and the promise was certainly worth redeeming.

-It was a summit to savour with exquisite views to the rest of the Torridon hills on a day when the occasional snow showers sprinkled sugar on mountains that have everything other than colour.
-We had a long lazy lunch and then pranced about the snowfield that covered the summit of the hill.
-I briefly entertained descending by the northwest ridge until Keith pointed out that we would have another 150 metres to climb if we returned via our ascent route.
-On reflection, this would have been preferable to the drudge of plodding over 5km of stone fields with increasingly sore toes to reach the foot of Meall a' Ghiubhais.
+It was a summit to savour with exquisite views of the rest of the Torridon hills on a day when the occasional snow showers sprinkled sugar on mountains that have everything other than colour.
+We had a long, lazy lunch and then pranced about the snowfield that covered the summit of the hill.
+I briefly entertained descending by the northwest ridge until Keith pointed out that we would have another 150 metres to climb if we went that way, so we returned via our ascent route.
+On reflection, an extra 150 metres of climbing would have been preferable to the drudge of plodding over 5km of stone fields with increasingly sore toes to reach the foot of Meall a' Ghiubhais.

-The others were already down Slioch and had gone to the free Nature Reserve campsite at Taagan so we drove there and put up tents whilst Gregor played football.
-It was time to reward ourselves and despite a big hike in prices we headed for the Kinlochewe Hotel to eat and in my case to sample some of the local beers.
-The evening was clear and still although cold, the threatened thunderstorms had not transpired, perhaps we should have gone into Fisherfield.
-What has happened to the mountain weather information service, it used to be so accurate but has been wrong on several outings recently.
+The others were already down Slioch and had gone to the free Nature Reserve campsite at Taagan, so we drove there and put up tents whilst Gregor played football.
+It was time to reward ourselves, and despite a big hike in prices, we headed for the Kinlochewe Hotel to eat and, in my case, to sample some of the local beers.
+The evening was clear and cold; the threatened thunderstorms had not transpired, perhaps we should have gone into Fisherfield.
+What has happened to the mountain weather information service?
+It used to be so accurate, but has been wrong on several outings recently.

 Gairloch towards Skye